 - You may also call the SBA’s Customer Service Center at 800-659-2955 or email email@example.com for more information.
 Individuals who are deaf or hard‑of‑hearing may call 800-877-8339.

 To apply for FEMA disaster assistance:

-- Call 800-621-3362 (voice, 711 or VRS) or 800-462-7585 (TTY) anytime from 8 a.m. to 10 p.m. local time, seven days a week.
-Multilingual operators are available.
-Those who use a relay service such as a videophone, InnoCaption, or CapTel should update FEMA with their specific number assigned to that service.
+- Call 800-621-3362 anytime from 6 a.m. to 10 p.m. local time, seven days a week.
+Multilingual specialists are available.
+If you use a relay service, such as video relay service (VRS), captioned telephone service or others:

 - You may also register via the FEMA app by downloading it to a smartphone or tablet, or at www.disasterassistance.gov.